sophifang/recipes-and-ratings-analysis/README.md

 \
 {input scatterplot}

 ### Interesting Aggregates
+For our interesting aggregates, we studied the average ratings and each value of nutrition.
+This is our pivot table for rating and the values in `nutrition`

 ## Assessment of Missingness
 After cleaning our data, we noticed that we had a couple of columns containing null values.
 In this section, we will assessing the various types of missingness in our DataFrame.